felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Added a new 'WPSSO_SCHEMA_PRODUCT_VALID_MAX_TIME' constant to define a Schema 'priceValidUntil' property default value (default is 1 year).

 == Upgrade Notice ==

+= 1.42.0-dev.1 =

+(2019/04/03) Moved methods create aggregate offers and single offers (for Schema Product and SoftwareApplication) to the WpssoSchema class in WPSSO Core v4.27.0.

 = 1.41.0 =